Dram Shop Laws Can Cause Business Owners And Social Hosts To Share Responsibility For Others’ DUI Accidents

 More than half the states in America have enacted social host liability laws.
 These laws hold hosts potentially liable if they serve alcohol to a minor who then becomes involved in an accident that causes injury to a third party.
 Some other states hold social hosts potentially liable under their existing dram shop laws.
-In Ohio, there is no liability for a host who provides alcohol to a guest unless the guest is under the legal age for drinking (i.e., 21 years old).
+In Ohio, the only liability for a host who provides alcohol to a guest is if the guest is under the legal age for drinking (i.e., 21 years old).

 Call Crandall & Pera Law For Legal Advice And Counsel